-Even though the session has started, if you are still looking for a safe, secure and supported living environment - most student residences have a small number of rooms available.
+Whether you are starting your degree midyear or already enrolled and looking for a new place to live - most of our student residences have rooms available for mid-year move-ins.
 There are options to live on-campus, near the beach or in the city, in a single or shared apartment, either catered or not.
 We also offer residences specifically suited to mature-age and postgraduate students.

 Meet Ellie and Ron